LdB-ECM/Raspberry-Pi-Multicore/xRTOS_MMU_xMESSAGING/README.md

  For our IPC message we have connected mailbox 0 to the FIQ interrupt of that core.
 So the act of writing to mailbox 0 of core 0 will generate an FIQ on core 0, writing to mailbox 0 of core 1 will generate an FIQ on core 1 etc. So xTaskReleaseMessage if it can not find the message in it's core will write the message ID to mailbox0 of the other 3 cores.

 To do this we need a semaphore for mailbox0 because multiple tasks could be trying to Release Tasks at the same time.
 So when a task wishes to send an IPC message it must first take the mailbox0 semaphore for the core it is sending to.
 Once it has the semaphore it sends the message and exits.
-The core that recieves the message will give the semaphore back and so any waiting tasks can then post their message.
+The core that receives the message will give the semaphore back and so any waiting tasks can then post their message.

 So here we a have the example of a low level semaphore providing protection for a much higher level IPC communication.